sachin8600/Semantic-Shortcode/README.md

 ### * List

-         1. You can add listing with lots of customization
+         1. You can add listing with lots of customization.

-         2. You can add animation to listing
+         2. You can add animation to listing.

 ### * Reveal